 Q8) What has worked well so far?

-Every success which looks like overnight success is actually sum of a lot of sacrifices, efforts and good works.
+Every success which looks like overnight success is actually the sum of a lot of sacrifices, efforts, and good works.

-It reminds me the famous line of Steve jobs
+It reminds me of the famous line of Steve jobs

 “ You cannot connect the dots by looking forward”

 So when I look back I found that whatever I have done right or wrong, today I’m here.